Trake101/node_chat/README.md

 Requirements
 ------------

-This chat uses Node.JS so you obviously need that, it also uses MongoDB to store chat logs.
+This chat uses `Node.JS` so you obviously need that, it also uses `MongoDB` to store chat logs.

+I recommend using `npm` for getting Node.JS modules, makes it easy to download and install.

 The following Node.JS modules are required: